Shohei Ohtani: 2022: AL MVP finalist, two-way dominance

-2nd All-Star

-For a second straight year, Ohtani was voted in to the All-Star Game by fans as the starter at the designated hitter position on July 8 and on July 10 he was selected as a starting pitcher again, making history as the only player to be selected as an All-Star as both a position player and a pitcher twice.
-Ohtani announced; however, that he would only participate as a hitter in the All Star Game, even though he was considered as a candidate to start for the AL team.
-Ohtani declined to pitch, citing a scheduling conflict and his preference to "prioritize the season over the All-Star Game."
+For a second straight year, Ohtani was voted into All-Star Game by fans as the starter at the designated hitter position and he was selected as a starting pitcher again.
+Ohtani announced; however, that he would only participate as a hitter in the All-Star Game, even though he was considered as a candidate to start for the AL team.
+He declined to pitch, citing a scheduling conflict and his preference to "prioritize the season over the All-Star Game."

 In a game against the Oakland Athletics where he pitched and hit, Ohtani completed three historical feats on August 9, 2022.
 Ohtani joined Babe Ruth in an exclusive 10-homer, 10-win club; moved up on the all-time home run list for Japanese-born players; and set a single-season career high in strikeouts.
 Ohtani tossed six scoreless innings to earn his 10th win of the season for the first time in his Major League career.
-He and Babe Ruth are the only two players in AL and NL history to win at least 10 games on the mound and hit at least 10 home runs in the same season.
+He and Ruth are the only two players in AL and NL history to win at least 10 games on the mound and hit at least 10 home runs in the same season.
 Ed Rile and Bullet Rogan also accomplished this feat in the Negro leagues as well.
 Ohtani's 25th home run of the season was his 118th career home run, which surpassed Ichiro Suzuki's 117 career home runs to become second place on the all-time Major League home run list for Japanese-born players.
 Ohtani's five strikeouts in the game brought him to 157 on the season, a new single-season high eclipsing his 2021 total of 156.
 Combined with his playing days in Nippon Professional Baseball, Ohtani reached 1,000 strikeouts between NPB (624) and MLB (379).

-Against the New York Yankees on August 30, Ohtani launched a go-ahead three-run home run off Yankees ace Gerrit Cole in the sixth inning to become the only player in MLB history with 10+ pitching wins and 30+ HR in the same season.
-Ohtani had a career-best, team-leading 18-game hit streak that began on September 14 and ended on October 3.